National Direct Consultation Form

 AmeriCorps programs must have:

 If you are only looking for 2-4 members to join your organization you may consider partnering with another organization.
 There is a 10 member minimum for all AmeriCorps grants.
+Below is the list of our current programs that you might be able to partner with for an AmeriCorps member.

 All Programs should impact one of these six key areas: disaster services, economic opportunity, education, environmental stewardship, healthy futures, and veterans and military families.
 Below are some additional areas to consider.
 For further information about the programs add-on's below contact us.